chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 # Import-PowerPassLocker
 ### SYNOPSIS
 Imports a PowerPass locker file.
+### DESCRIPTION
+You will be prompted to enter the locker password.
 ### PARAMETER LockerFile
 The path to the locker file on disk to import.
-### PARAMETER Password
-The password used to encrypt the locker file used during export.
 ### PARAMETER Force
 Import the locker files without prompting for confirmation.
 ### EXAMPLE